eddycharly/terraform-provider-kops/docs/index.md

 !> The provider has been tested only with AWS and calico networking.
 If you use it with another cloud or networking provider, please let us know so that we can help troubleshooting if necessary and update the docs.

-## How does it work

-The provider declares resources to declare the state of the cluster:
-- [kops_cluster](/docs/resources/cluster.md) defines the desired state of a cluster
-- [kops_instance_group](/docs/resources/instance_group.md) defines the desired state of a cluster instance group

-The provider also declares data sources to fetch the state of the cluster and use it in your terraform code:
-- [kops_cluster](/docs/data-sources/cluster) fetches the current state of a cluster
-- [kops_instance_group](/docs/data-sources/instance_group) fetches the current state of a cluster instance group
-- [kops_cluster_status](/docs/data-sources/cluster_status) fetches the current status of a cluster
-- [kops_kube_config](/docs/data-sources/kube_config) fetches the kube config infos of a cluster

-Finally, a special resource takes care of the cluster lifecyle:
-- [kops_cluster_updater](/docs/resources/cluster_updater) manages cluster rolling updates

 ## Why use it